 Please review the applicable HSE Updates.

-- Company Safety Meeting Presentation: due Fri 13 May 2022
+- Company Safety Meeting Presentation: due Mon 12 November 2022 (Friday is a holiday)

-- If you have not already done so, please review the attached Company Safety Meeting and Employee training presentation and indicate that you have done so by replying to the email.
+- If you have not already done so, please review the attached Company Safety Meeting and Employee training presentation and indicate that you have done so by replying to Reception.

 - If you can’t join the HSC meetings, you can still participate by providing feedback, questions, or concerns to email@example.com.
 Please submit feedback prior to the next meeting so it can be brought forward.

 - The HSC meets the last Thursday of each month at 1pm via Teams

 - HSC Meeting Minutes can be found on Acumatica document HSE000252

 - Hazard Reporting: Due by end of each month

 - Once a month, submit at least 1 hazard ID, incident, accident, or near miss to firstname.lastname@example.org to demonstrate your commitment to thinking about safety

 - Non-work-related incidents count as well, just indicate that it was not work-related in the subject.